 About the fuel consumption, you’ll get about 4.5 hours of runtime on a gallon of gasoline but only about 3 hours of runtime on a gallon of propane.

 As far as the noise concern, the Champion generates 59 decibels at 23 feet which is on par with the Honda.
 It’s not surprising considering that this unit uses a larger 192 cc engine.
 That’s not really bad, I guess.

-With the weight of 95.7 lbs, it is relatively heavier and bulkier than the Honda generator.
+With a weight of 95.7 lbs, it is relatively heavier and bulkier than the Honda generator.
 You might have a problem managing this unit around.
-On the positive note, this makes the unit a little bit of theft-resistant.
+On a positive note, this makes the unit a little bit theft-resistant.

 - Dual fuel options

 - Cheaper than the Honda and Yamaha

 When you’re going camping with RV, always choose an inverter generator because not only do they produce clean power for your appliances but also quiet.

 You don’t want to spoil the ambiance of a campground in short order.
 It will pretty much scare off any animal within a five-mile radius.
 It’s terrible and people will hate you.
 You will make enemies.

 But when it comes to the best generator for RV camping, I’ll pick Honda EU3000IH1A Handi 3000W Inverter Generator as the best one.